YuichiroFukushi/case-study-collections/README.md

 ### 📋 Data Preparation

 **1.** The datasets were downloaded in a zip file, from which 18 CSV files were extracted, each representing a separate dataset.
-For this analysis, the following four datasets will be used:
+For this analysis, the following six datasets will be used:

 - `dailyactivity_merged`
 - `dailycalories_merged`